 International Migration

-Name
+Mark Bushell

 International migration refers to the movement of people across national borders to settle in new locations.
 The underlying reasons for such moves can be deeply complex, often rooted in traumas linked to regional conflict, political repression or climate change.
 Despite this, public confusion and mistrust over migrants and their motives for moving have led to resentment, anger or scapegoating of migrants for a range of social ills.
 Stereotypes of migrants, often operating in far-right, mass media and even everyday political discourse have helped instil an irrational fear of the alien ‘others’.
 This has resulted in the solidification of social attitudes in which migrants are seen as arriving in order to commit crime, to undercut local workers’ pay or to exploit the overstretched welfare systems of receiving countries.
 Extremist terror attacks within Western cities in recent years have also fuelled the convergence of perceptions around terrorism-migration in public debate by integrating ideas of racial otherness into more generalised impressions of invasion invoked by the far right over migrants.
 Even mainstream politics has, however, become part of these crude overlays of motives and social groups – the ‘war’ on immigration in countries like the UK and USA has provided policy makers with greater legitimacy in pursuing the resources to tackle border security.
 Alongside a more aggressive policing of boundaries, at a time of massive regional and global challenges to human security, the relationship between immigration and crime has been invoked by commentators keen to advance an exclusionary rhetoric as well as more punitive approaches to law and order.

-Although the wielding of stereotypes around crime and migration continue to persist, research suggests that once socio-economic factors such as deprivation and unemployment are controlled for, there is little evidence of a significant connection between the presence of migrants and higher crime rates (Wikes and Sydes, 2017).
+Although the wielding of stereotypes around crime and migration continue to persist, research suggests that once socio-economic factors such as deprivation and unemployment are controlled for, there is little evidence of a significant connection between the presence of migrants and higher crime rates Bernat (2017).
 Simplistic assertions belie a more complex reality – certainly there is localised variation in migrant criminality, in large part due to the varying nature and functioning of local economies and prejudice of employers and border agencies which may make obtaining work very difficult.
-For example, ‘gateway cities’ that have strong historical connections with immigration tend to have fewer problems with migrant related crime and disorder.
+For example, ‘gateway cities’ such as Sydney and Toronto, that have strong historical connections with immigration tend to have fewer problems with migrant related crime and disorder.
 These cities often comprise long-established diasporas with strong labour markets and ethnic economies, allowing new migrants to integrate more easily.
 However, there are clearly growing challenges associated with mass movement of populations.

 The historical legacy of capitalism has been a trajectory of economic expansion and emissions that has destabilised many zones around the globe through climate change, crop failures, warfare linked to resource depletion and crime generated by competition for food and housing resources in urban areas.
 Climate change is increasingly driving mass migration, involuntarily moving millions.
 Droughts, as well as rising surface temperatures and sea levels have pushed the Earth’s ecosystem out of sync, particularly across the Global South.
 For example, increasing desertification has ruined agriculture and reduced the water supply in parts of Northern Kenya to a trickle.
 Violence has followed, in a series of lethal battles for the control of wells and pastureland in the area, driving farmers to seek survival and stability elsewhere.
 Over a million sub-Saharan Africans have arrived on European shores since 2010.
 Routes of entry vary but can involve migrants placing their fate into the hands of human trafficking operations or spending months as stateless refugees in camps, where conditions can be deplorable.